Cubelaster/ReFilter/README.md

 #### Considerations and Limitations

-Currently it's not possible to use Search for values inside child entites.
+Since V.1.1.0 it is possible to use Search values inside child entites and child collections.
+ReFilter recognizes any object or array type marked with "UsedForSearchQuery" as another branch for going through Search value.
 String search is expensive and going through a tree of entites searching for a string is very expensive.
-That's why this is currently not enabled.
-It might be at some point as a custom implementation like Filter and Sort have.
-Search is combined with every other feature as an AND clause.
+Search itself is combined as an OR clause but is combined with every other feature as an AND clause.
+Pending: Custom search provider in form of a Func<T, bool>.

 ### Filtering